 Reduce room noise!

 In terms of PC noise, Google 'quiet pc' and you will be on the path to serenity.
+There are quite a few PC and component suppliers dedicated to making quiet PCs.

 What monitor speakers or headphones should I buy?